kelseyshiba/kelseyshiba.github.io/_posts/2020-06-25-building_a_sinatra_application_tips_and_tricks.markdown

 ```

 **Adding/Deleting Columns**
 I had some trouble figuring out whether or not I needed to seed / reseed my database after making changes.
 As it turns out, that was not necessary most of the time.
-What worked the best when adding or deleting columns, whether whole columns or just to make minor name changes, this code worked best.
-Additionally, adding a reset command to the object that I was making changes to helped immensely.
+This is what worked the best when adding or deleting columns--whether it was whole columns or just to make minor name changes.
+Additionally, adding a reset command to the object that I was making changes to helped as it reset those columns to include those changes.

 ```
 class AddColumnsToAppointments < ActiveRecord::Migration